SBRG/cobrame/README.rst

 COBRAme
 =======

-COBRA Toolbox for constructing and manipulating genome-scale models of metabolism and expression (ME-models)
+A COBRApy_ extension for constructing and simulating genome-scale models of metabolism and gene expression (ME-models)

 For more information on ME-models and the COBRAme ME-model architecture, see the COBRAme readthedocs_.